WereWolfx01/AsciiCam/README.md

 Overwiew of this project is to implment new improvment to the app and features for a better user expericne.
 All of this is done by group 5 people using Agile methodoligies and scrum

+WORK IN PROGRESS.
+** NO NEW FEATURES IMPLEMENTED YET

 # AsciiCam